-Research Interests: Growth Strategy, Influence, Word of Mouth, Change, Natural Language Processing, Viral Marketing
+Research Interests: Digital Marketing, Influence, Word of Mouth, Natural Language Processing, Viral Marketing

 Links: CV, Personal Website